 Sao Jorge castle

 was built in the 8th century by the Moors, but then completely rebuilt by Salazar in the 20th century.
-It is not particularly attractive or impressive in itself,
+It is not particularly attractive or impressive in itself,but its prospect

 The streets

-today lack modern conveniences, and young people are abandoning the area for more comfortable situations, leaving
+today lack modern conveniences, and young people are abandoning the area for more comfortable situations, leavingglimpses

 No comments: